matthewjh/RequireJS.spec/README.md

 });
 ````

 then when running the unit test, `mymodule-impl` will be resolved to `/scripts/mymodule.js`, and `dep1` will resolve to `/test/unit/mocks/dep1.mock.js`.
+This means that you can inject mocks for essentially everything BUT the unit you're testing (as specified by the impl prefix/suffix).